I’ve Created and Funded My Living Trust – What do I Need to do to Maintain It?Share this post

 It is simply not enough to create a living trust, no matter how well designed and drafted.
+You need to maintain the living trust as well.
 Changes in your personal and financial circumstances, changes in the law, and changes in your attorney’s knowledge and experience, affect the long-term viability of your estate plan.
-It is important that you periodically meet with your attorney and other professional advisors to review and update your estate plan.
+It is important that you periodically meet with your Chicagoland Estate Planning attorneys and other professional advisors to review and update your estate plan.

 Of course, you are the expert on your family, so you need to keep your lawyer informed on any changes in your family situation.
 That would include marriages, divorces, new children, a change of beneficiaries, a change of the distribution split, and so forth.
 Your attorney is the expert on changes in the laws which would affect your trust.
 And, as your attorney continues to gain experience and participate in continuing education, he or she may develop new planning techniques that you might want to adopt.